-Several individual fund deficits exist within the special revenue and governmental capital projects funds.
-These individual deficits will be eliminated through subsequent fiscal year budget transfers, grants, and/or proceeds from long-term debt during fiscal year 2021.
+Several individual fund deficits exist within the special revenue funds.
+These individual deficits will be eliminated through subsequent fiscal year budget transfers, grants, and/or proceeds from long-term debt during fiscal year 2023.

 NOTE 3 - DEPOSITS AND INVESTMENTS

 State and local statutes place certain limitations on the nature of deposits and investments available to the Town.
 Deposits (including demand deposits, term deposits and certificates of deposit) in any one financial institution may not exceed certain levels unless collateralized by the financial institutions involved.